-- Practice of skills should be at or near students' independent level. - Independent work may be organized by student, subject, and/or color coded to increase the independent nature of the activity. - Independent materials are consistently prepared and available. - Use of a computer or other assistance technology. - Independent seat work may be used as a student choice, to appropriately escape another task. - "Independent" work may be facilitated by a peer tutor..
+- Practice of skills should be at or near student's independent level. - Independent work may be organized by student, subject, and/or color coded to increase the independent nature of the activity. - Independent materials are consistently prepared and available. - Use of a computer or other assistive technology - Independent seat work may be used as a student choice, to appropriately escape another task. - "Independent" work may be facilitated by peer tutor.

-- Sequence the skills to be practiced (resource
+• Sequence the skills to be practiced (resource 6).

-6).
+- Teach self-management skills.

+- Support student to re-join the group.

 - Collect data and work samples.

-- Provide daily feedback
+- Provide daily feedback.

-- Update and prepare materials
+- Update and prepare materials.

-- Teach self-management skills. - Support the students in re-joining the group.